 - Select the cell that you want to add the hyperlink to;

-- Use the keyboard shortcut CTRL-K.
+- Using the keyboard shortcut Ctrl + K.

 Any of these three options will open up the Insert Hyperlink dialog box, shown below:

 Type the text that you want to display in the Excel worksheet into the Text to display: field at the top of the dialog box, and then use the options in the dialog box to define your link address.

 The available types of hyperlink are listed on the left hand side of the 'Insert Hyperlink' window.
 These are described, individually, below:

 Hyperlink to an Existing File or Web Page

 The default option in the 'Insert Hyperlink' dialog box is to create a hyperlink to an Existing File or Web Page.